Courtesy of Airbnb

-From stylish condos to artist lofts to quaint garden cottages, these choice Airbnb getaways promise a special stay in the Magic City.
+Whether you prefer a stylish beachside condo, artist loft, or garden cottage, these choice Airbnbs promise a special stay in the Magic City.

-For those of us of more modest means, it pays to seek out alternative accommodation options in a city where posh hotel penthouse suites can soar upwards of $30,000 a night.
-Not only can you save a few—make that many—bucks by checking into an Airbnb in Miami, but you’ll also be able to experience parts of the city the way that locals do, beyond the glitz and glam of the tourist epicenter at South Beach.
+In Miami, it pays to seek out alternative accommodation options in a place where posh hotel penthouse suites can soar upwards of $30,000 a night.
+Not only can you save a few—make that many—bucks by checking into an Airbnb in Miami, but you’ll also be able to experience the city’s neighborhoods the way that locals do, beyond the glitz and glam of the tourist epicenter at South Beach.

 If you haven’t been to Miami in a minute, the first thing you’ll notice is how much the area has grown up.
 Culture abounds: The (free) Institute of Contemporary Art Miami opened in 2017 in the Design District, while the funky young Nu Deco Ensemble bills itself as a chamber orchestra for the 21st century.
 The food scene is better than ever.
 Ghee Indian Kitchen, with two locations in the Design District and Kendall, has changed people’s perceptions of what Indian food can be.
 Ariete in Coconut Grove showcases talented chef Michael Beltran’s interpretation of modern American food through his Cuban lens.
 And it’s a lot easier to suss out these types of locals’ favorite places when you’re staying in those neighborhoods and not sequestered in some touristy hotel.